rfshelley/Documentation/device-type-developers-guide/overview.rst

 For example, a switch can turn on or off, a lock can lock or unlock, and a valve can open or close.
 In the example above, we issue the "on" and "off" command on the switch by invoking the ``on()`` or ``off()`` methods.

-Commands are implemented as methods on the device handler.
+Commands are implemented as methods on the Device Handler.
 When a device supports a capability, it is responsible for implementing all the supported command methods.

 Attributes